yiisoft/docs/guide/en/start/forms.md

 ];
 ```

-We use `Field` to output "message" field, so it takes case about filling the value, escaping it, rendering field label
+You use `Field` to output "message" field, so it takes case about filling the value, escaping it, rendering field label
-and validation errors we are going to take care of next.
+and validation errors you're going to take care of next.

 ## Adding validation

-Right now it is possible to submit empty value.
-Let's make it required.
+Right now it's possible to submit an empty value.
+Make it required.
 Modify `/src/Controller/EchoController.php`:

 ```php
 <?php